microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Overload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since the VM's CPU utilization varies along the time, when enabling the oversubscription, it might
-happen that the VM's CPU usage execeeds the capacity of the physical resource.
+happen that the sum of VM's CPU usage execeeds the capacity of the physical resource.
 This situation called
 overload.
 The threshold of overloading, or we can say the maximum utilization rate can be set in config.yml.

 * ``MAX_UTILIZATION_RATE``: The default setting is 1, which means that when the PM's CPU utilization